 Best practices for document redlining

-- For transactional document redlining (read contracts, agreements), it is important to attempt to build a dialog with your counterparty early on in the process.
+- For transactional document redlining (read proposals, contracts, agreements), it is important to attempt to build a dialog with your counterparty early on in the process.
 Try to understand the human element of the document negotiation process and determine what personality type you are dealing with.

 - You have to understand that in the end, it is your job and accountability to ensure that you don’t sign (or make your executives sign) on the dotted line unless you are completely sure that the document contains exactly the language you intended to sign on.